NanoComp/meep/doc/docs/Scheme_Tutorials/Material_Dispersion.md

 [TOC]

-### Reflectance of Air-Fused Quartz Interface
+### Reflectance Spectrum of Air-Fused Quartz Interface

-We will compute the broadband [reflectance](https://en.wikipedia.org/wiki/Reflectance) at normal incidence for a planar interface of vacuum/air and [fused quartz](https://en.wikipedia.org/wiki/Fused_quartz) (or fused silica).
-As a validation, a comparison of the simulated result will be made with the reflectance computed using the [Fresnel equations](https://en.wikipedia.org/wiki/Fresnel_equations#Normal_incidence).
+We will compute the broadband [reflectance](https://en.wikipedia.org/wiki/Reflectance) spectrum at normal incidence for a planar interface of vacuum/air and [fused quartz](https://en.wikipedia.org/wiki/Fused_quartz) (or fused silica).
+As a validation, we will compare the simulated result with the analytic reflectance computed using the [Fresnel equations](https://en.wikipedia.org/wiki/Fresnel_equations).

 The wavelength-dependent, lossless permittivity of fused quartz, measured experimentally at 20$^\circ$, can be approximated by the [Sellmeier equation](https://en.wikipedia.org/wiki/Sellmeier_equation):

 $$\varepsilon(\lambda) = 1 + \frac{0.6961663\lambda^2}{\lambda^2-0.0684043^2} + \frac{0.4079426\lambda^2}{\lambda^2-0.1162414^2} + \frac{0.8974794\lambda^2}{\lambda^2-9.896161^2}$$

 The wavelength λ is in units of microns.
 This equation is valid from 0.21 to 6.7 μm.
-The Sellmeier form for the permittivity of fused quartz can be directly imported into Meep via the [Lorentzian susceptibility profile](Materials/#material-dispersion) using a slight reorganization to convert from the wavelength dependence into frequency.
+The Sellmeier form for the permittivity of fused quartz can be imported into Meep as a [Lorentzian susceptibility](Materials/#material-dispersion) via a slight reorganization to convert the wavelength dependence into frequency.
 This is implemented in the [materials library](https://github.com/stevengj/meep/blob/master/scheme/examples/materials-library.scm#L39-L56).

 The simulation involves a 1d cell.
 A planewave current source with a pulsed profile spanning visible wavelengths of 0.4 to 0.8 μm is normally incident on the quartz from air.
-The reflectance is computed using the convention of two separate runs: (1) an empty cell to obtain the incident power, and (2) with the fused quartz to obtain the reflected power, as demonstrated in a [separate tutorial](Basics/#transmission-spectrum-around-a-waveguide-bend).
+The reflectance is computed using the convention of two separate runs: (1) an empty cell to obtain the incident power, and (2) with the quartz to obtain the reflected power.
+This is demonstrated in a [separate tutorial](Basics/#transmission-spectrum-around-a-waveguide-bend).
 The grid resolution, and by direct extension the time resolution via the [Courant condition](https://en.wikipedia.org/wiki/Courant%E2%80%93Friedrichs%E2%80%93Lewy_condition), must be made sufficiently fine to obtain agreement with the analytic results and to ensure [numerical stability](Materials/#numerical-stability).
 Coarse resolutions may lead to field instabilities.
-The simulation script below is in [refl-quartz.ctl](https://github.com/stevengj/meep/blob/master/scheme/examples/refl-quartz.ctl).
+The simulation script is below and in [refl-quartz.ctl](https://github.com/stevengj/meep/blob/master/scheme/examples/refl-quartz.ctl).

 ```scm
 (include "/path/to/materials-library.scm")